-Health Problems that Frequently Necessitate a Move to Assisted Living
+Health Problems That Necessitate a Move to Assisted Living

-Here are some of the conditions that are common among seniors and often are the catalyst to a move to assisted living from a report by the Centers for Disease Control.
+According to a report by the Centers for Disease Control (CDC), Here are some of the conditions that are common among seniors and often are the catalyst to a move to assisted living.

 - 57% of residents have residents have high blood pressure

 - 42% of residents have Alzheimer’s disease or another type of dementia